 What We Do

 With your donations the Arlington Libraries Foundation exists to support the Arlington Libraries’ collections and services, as well as any capital needs above and beyond what the Town provides.
 We do not support basic operations, but rather work with Library Administration to determine where private support can be best used to ensure that Arlington’s libraries thrive and serve as an invaluable resource in our modern world.
 Most importantly, it is your support that makes our work possible.
-This fiscal year Arlington Libraries Foundation’s grant provides funding for:
+Recently the Arlington Libraries Foundation’s grant has provided funding for:

 • Teen Summer Reading titles and prizes